Lake Huron

 At the stern, the steering mechanism was

 tilted severely resulting in the wheel being almost horizontal to the deck level.
-On the

-starboard side at the stern and near the bottom is amazingly intact yawl boat.
-On a good
+near the bottom is amazingly intact yawl boat.
+On a good visibility day, one can look back

-visibility day, one can look back towards the stern and see the elegant transom and the
+towards the stern and see the elegant transom and the rudder turned at 90 degree angle.

-rudder turned at 90 degree angle.
 The transom also sports some decorative stars

 [ Back ] [ Up ] [ Next ]